hapify/hapify/docs/templating/hapify/syntax.md

     <<?>>
     ```

-For a model that contains at least one entity field, this will output:
+For a model that contains at least one entity field, this will output as:

 ```javascript
 const utils = require('utils');
 const mongoDb = require('mongodb');
 ```

-For a model that contains no entity field, this will output:
+For a model that contains no entity field, this will output as:

 ```javascript
 const utils = require('utils');